Economic Journal Articles

 Stern, A., J. Broenneke, J. Debatin, J. Hagen, H. Matthies, S. Patel, I. Clay, B. Eskofier, A. Herr, K. Hoeller, A. Jaksa, D. Kramer, M. Kyhlstedt, K. Lofgren, N. Mahendraratnam, H. Muehlan, S. Reif, L. Riedemann and J. Goldsack (2022) “Advancing digital health applications: Priorities for innovation in real-world evidence generation” In The Lancet Digital Health, Vol. 4: pp. e200-06.

-Billner, M., S. Reif, German Burn Registry and B. Reichert (2022) “The effect of self-inflicted burns on ABSI score prediction power: A four-year prospective multicenter study of the German Burn Registry” In Burns.
+Billner, M., S. Reif, German Burn Registry and B. Reichert (2022) “The effect of self-inflicted burns on ABSI score prediction power: A four-year prospective multicenter study of the German Burn Registry” In Burns, Vol. 48(7): pp. 1710-1718.

 S. Reif, T. Bolz and Y. Karamik (2024) “Produktivitätsparadoxon der Digitalisierung im Krankenhaus – auf der Suche nach effizienzsteigernden Innovationen”, Wirtschaftsdienst, Vol. 104(9): pp. 599-602.